Best Film for the Canon EOS Rebel X

-There is a big difference in businesses that sell film.
-Consumer film stocks can usually still be found in big-box stores and pharmacies in anemic amounts.
-Pro film emulsions has to be ordered from an online retailer or camera store.
+You should expect a significant difference in business that sell rolls of film.
+Consumer films can quite often be obtained from pharmacies and big-box stores in anemic quantities.
+Professional film emulsions has to be ordered from a specialized photography store or online retailer.

-It might be challenging to handhold the Rebel X with ISO 100 or slower speed films (ISO 50, ISO 25, etc).
-This is due to the fact that if you don't have full sun, the shutter speeds will probably take more time will most likely be longer than what you are able to handhold without leading to motion blur unless you’re working in full sun.
+It can be tough to handhold the EOS Rebel X with ISO 100 or slower films (ISO 25, ISO 50, etc).
+The will probably take more time will most likely be longer than what you’re able to handhold without leading to motion blur unless you’re working in full sun.

-A fast lens, flash, and/or tripod will assist you with longer shutter speeds.
-The extra accessories might not be needed if you decide to use a higher speed ISO 400 or ISO 800 film.
+A flash, tripod, and/or fast lens will assist you with longer exposure times.
+The additional equipment may not be needed if you go with a faster ISO 800 or ISO 400 film.

-Film latitude is the range of stops a film can be overexposed while maintaining adequate results.
-Pro film stocks have a greater latitude to go along with a slightly increased cost.
+Film latitude is the amount of stops film can be overexposed while maintaining tolerable quality.
+Pro films have a larger latitude paired with a somewhat increased price.

-Dynamic range is the difference between the darkest and brightest parts of an image that can be recorded.
-Parts of an image that don't fit within this range will be rendered as completely white overexposed highlights or completely black underexposed shadows.
+Dynamic range is the difference between the shadows and highlights details of a picture that can be recorded.
+Parts of an image that do not fit in this range will be seen as black underexposed shadows or completely white overexposed highlights.

 - Digital cameras 14+ stops